M-NEXT/RL_repository/Deep Reinforcement Learning/Deep Q Learning/README.md

 * The algorithm was developed by enhancing a classic RL algorithm called Q-Learning with deep neural networks and a technique called experience replay.

 ## Implementing Deep Q-Learning in Python using PyTorch& OpenAI Gym
 [CartPole](https://gym.openai.com/envs/CartPole-v0/) is one of the simplest environments in the OpenAI gym (a game simulator).
-As you can see in the above animation, the goal of CartPole is to balance a pole that’s connected with one joint on top of a moving cart.
+The goal of CartPole is to balance a pole that’s connected with one joint on top of a moving cart.
+The system is controlled by applying a force of +1 or -1 to the cart.
+The pendulum starts upright, and the goal is to prevent it from falling over.
+A reward of +1 is provided for every timestep that the pole remains upright.
+The episode ends when the pole is more than 15 degrees from vertical, or the cart moves more than 2.4 units from the center.